yuygfgg/Vapoursynth-llvmexpr/docs/postfix.md

 - **Dynamic Absolute Access:** `absX absY clip[]`
   - Accesses a pixel at an absolute coordinate, where `absX` and `absY` can be computed by expressions.
+  - If the coordinates are not integers, they will be rounded half to even.
   - **Warning:** Dynamic Absolute Access may not be vectorized by the JIT compiler if coordinates are computed at runtime, causing severe performance degradation.
   - **Example:** `X 2 / Y x[]` reads the pixel at half the current X coordinate from the first clip.